 Policy makers need better decision support tools that can assist them in providing incentives for the most cost-effective practices that will support both increased productivity and soil carbon sequestration under current and future conditions.
 Furthermore, farmers and agricultural advisors require decision support tools that can assist them in preparing appropriate farm specific plans for improved crop and soil management.

-The overarching aim of SmartSOIL is to contribute to reversing the current degradation trend of European agricultural soils by improving soil carbon management in arable and mixed farming systems covering intensive to low-input and organic farming systems.
+The overarching aim of SmartSOIL was to contribute to reversing the current degradation trend of European agricultural soils by improving soil carbon management in arable and mixed farming systems covering intensive to low-input and organic farming systems.
 This entails the following overall aims:

 - To identify farming systems and agronomic practices that result in an optimized balance between crop productivity, restoration and maintenance of vital soil functions (fertility, biodiversity, water, nutrients cycling and other soil ecosystem services) and soil carbon sequestration and storage